 Coach Riley spent 2006-08 Assistant Coach at Northern Arizona and South Carolina State University.
 In his first season at NAU the team finished as Co-Big Sky Conference regular season Conference Champions and led NCAA Division I in three-point field goal percentage as a team at 42.6 percent.

 Coach Riley was the Head Coach at Palo Verde High School in Las Vegas from 2008-12.
 Riley guided Palo Verde to a Nevada State Championship appearance in his first season, two regular season conference championships and was awarded Nevada Coach of the Year for two consecutive years, in 2008 and 2009.

-Currently, Coach Riley is Head Director of Ultimate Champions Basketball Academy West.
-Through Ultimate Champions, he is directing camps for Nike Sports Camps.
+Currently, Riley is the Director of Ultimate Champions Basketball Academy West.
+Through Ultimate Champions, he is directing camps for Nike Sports Camps

 Camp Director, Basketball – Nick Noel

 Coach Nick, born and raised in San Antonio, enters his second year as Camp Director for Nike Basketball Camps after working as a lead coach for many summers.
 Noel has nearly 15 years of youth basketball coaching experience and joined Pro Skills Basketball in February of 2017 where he started Pro Skills Basketball of San Antonio.